JavaScripTieZior/melody/README.md

-# melody -- Study project
+# melody -- Study project GLO - Academy
 This project is a trial one, with it I am learning to use GitHub(Git)
 ## Completed by: Vladimir Kuryliak